Matsalak-Viktoria/Titanic-Tips-Diamonds/README.md

 The figures below compare the performance of different KNN configurations across all prediction tasks.

-### Model performance comparison for each prediction task
+### Model Performance Comparison for Each Prediction Task:

 ### Passenger Survival Prediction (Classification)